Larry-the-Pig/paper-plane-raylib/README.md

 # Paper Plane

-Port of [this game](https://ticalc.org/archives/files/fileinfo/341/34139.html) to the Flipper Zero.
+Port of [this game](https://ticalc.org/archives/files/fileinfo/341/34139.html) to the raylib.

 ## Gameplay